TakaiKinoko/VML_applied_linear_algebra/README.md

 The best thing about this book is all the application examples associated with each block of knowledge, which wasn't part of my previous study of linear algebra.
 I didn't include the examples in the README notes(see below) though.

-### README.md in each chapter folder:
+### In each chapter folder:
+* My notes on the textbook are stored in README.md
-My notes from both the textbook and the julia-lang-companion to it.
-Should suffice to replace them when reviews are needed.
+* My notes on the julia-lang-companion are stored in JULIA.md